-Schola Campesina is an international Agroecology school, based in the Italian biodistrict Via Armerina e delle Fore,dedicated to to strengthening food producers’ organizations worldwide in their struggle for Food sovereignty and Agroecology.
-Through knowledge sharing processes (trainings, videos, webinars), we aim to facilitate the understanding and engagement with the global governance of food and agriculture (Rome process).
-Based on Nyéléni International Forum for Agroecology (2015) and on the principles of ‘Dialogo de saberes’ and Popular Education, Schola Campesina aims to cultivate the dialogue among peasant, academical and activist knowledge.
+Schola Campesina is an international Agroecology school, based in the Italian biodistrict Via Armerina e delle Fore.
+Schola Campesina purpose is to strenghten food producers’ organizations worldwide in their struggle for Food sovereignty and Agroecology, centering local Knowledge.
+Based on Nyéléni International Forum for Agroecology (2015) and on the principles of ‘Dialogo de saberes’ and Popular Education, Schola Campesina aims to cultivate the dialogue among peasant, academical and activist knowledge, including on international advocacy work.

 Recent publications